Pages

 bishop of Vostan Imartspan (Pahlavi: v-ostan i marz-ban? "place of marzban [governor]", now possibly Derbent, Russia);

-bishop of the city-fortress Tsri/ Tri (around Ganja city, Azerbaijan);
+bishop of the "great city-fortress" Tsri/ Tri of Albania (around Zagatala or Qakh cities, Azerbaijan);

 bishop of Yekhnibekh;

-Timothy, bishop of Paytakaran/ Balasakan/(Parthian: karan [land]/ Payt' karan [land of Payt (tribe or name)], Pahlavi: Balāsagān; now part of Iran; and Lankaran, Salyan and city of Beylagan, Azerbaijan);
+Timothy, bishop of Paytakaran/ Balasakan/(Parthian: karan [land]/ Payt' karan [land of Payt (tribe or name)], Pahlavi: Balāsagān; now part of Iran; and Lankaran, Salyan and city of Baylagan, Azerbaijan);

 Habakkuk, bishop of Šak‘ē (Pahlavi: Šakki; now Sheki, Azerbaijan);